sparshsah/foggy-demo/demo/ml/musings.md

 * VAE (variational AE) and GAN (generative adversarial network) ->
     - Two separate architectures, but I mention them together as they were introduced around the same time and stand out to me as part of the "middle period" of generative AI.
 * word2vec (word-to-vector) ->
-    - Not really a full model architecture by itself, but important for popularizing the concept of efficiently learning encodings of words as vectors in an embedding space, wherein geometric closeness corresponds to semantic similarity (canonical example: `king - man + woman ~ queen`).
+    - Not really a single full NLP model architecture by itself, but important for popularizing the concept of efficiently learning encodings of words as vectors in an embedding space, wherein geometric closeness corresponds to semantic similarity (canonical example: `king - man + woman ~ queen`).
 * seq2seq (sequence-to-sequence) ->
     - In its original form, an LSTM-based encoder-decoder NN.
 Followup extensions used CNN (convolutional NN) and even attention layers.
 * "Attending" (attention-enabled) NN (e.g. transformer with QKV (query-key-value) tensors)